YasinEl/mzRAPP/README.md

 ### Alignment errors

-We use a form of error counting which does not rely on the correct alignment of the benchmark data set itself.
+We use a form of error counting which does not rely on the correct alignment of the benchmark dataset itself.
 Figure 5 shows three isotopologues (IT) of the same benchmark molecule detected in 5 samples.
 The color-coding indicates the feature the peak has been assigned to by the NPP algorithm.
 Whenever there is an asymmetry in the assignment of the different IT the minimum number of steps to reverse that asymmetry are counted as errors.
-Counting benchmark divergences as errors, on the other hand, assumes correct alignment of the benchmark data set.
+Counting benchmark divergences as errors, on the other hand, assumes correct alignment of the benchmark dataset.
 Finally lost peaks correspond to the peaks which have been matched from the peak detection step but which are not present anymore after the alignment step.
 All those counts are given in the output of the NPP-assessment.